PDM process and workflow:

 In the history entry, the GAIN Collaboration PDM system informs you about the creation, changes and releases of product data in your company.
 Let yourself be supported by the action-dependent and individually customizable status and rights assignment in GAIN Collaboration.

 In product data management, a workflow describes the process or the sequence of stations that a document undergoes in your company during its processing.

 - Define the sequence, properties and conditions of workflows intuitively via the graphically designed status configuration.

 - You can implement complex workflows by integrating specially programmed workflow scripts.

 Defining complex workflows via scripts

 In GAIN Collaboration you can also equip workflows with additional functions that are created via scripts.
 You can include and call these in processes such as status management, document creation, copy or revision.

-Workflow scripts are generated in the C-Sharp (C#) programming language.
+Workflow scripts are generated in the programming language C-Sharp (C#).
 The scripts can be created by a GAIN system partner or a GAIN Software employee.
 As an experienced user, you can of course also create them yourself.
 GAIN Collaboration archives all scripts in the MS SQL database.
 You can develop and test scripts at system runtime.

 Status management and release management